austinyearlykim/ez-mtgjson/README.md

 | target | Downloads JSON and returns it in a promise | String | "allCards", "allCardsX", "allSets", "allSetsX"
 | filePath | Downloads JSON and saves it to a relative file path (also returns JSON in promise) | String

-### Todos
- - Able user to query for a specific card
- - Able user to query for all cards in a specific set
- - Able user to filter by cmc, color, etc.

 ### Have a question or an issue?
 Submit an issue: https://github.com/austinyearlykim/ez-mtgjson/issues